 The sitter was a Bolognese of noble family.
 The writing on the letter identifies the sitter as Bartolomeo Bianchini of Bologna ('Bononiae'), the city where Francia worked as a painter and goldsmith.
 Bianchini was a humanist scholar of noble family; he was esteemed by his contemporaries but left few writings (e.g. 'Vita di Codro', 1502).
-He was alive in 1497 and died before 1528.
-He commissioned other works from the artist and there is evidence that he was friendly with Francia.
-The painting is likely to date from the 1490s.
+A patron and friend to the artist, he was alive born in 1471, helping us date the painting to the time when he was in his early twenties.